Link & Grow

 WE WANT TO HEAR FROM YOU!

-‘Link and Grow’ is seeking stories for its blog, hosted through the Australian National University website, showcasing the experiences of ethnically diverse women in health during the COVID pandemic.
+‘Link and Grow’ is seeking stories for its blog, hosted through the Australian National University website, showcasing the experiences of ethnically diverse women in healthcare.
 We want to highlight diverse real-life voices, and capture stories from across the world from all healthcare fields.
 We aim to:

 Amplify the untold stories of ethnically diverse women in healthcare